shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 13, when one of your spells ends, you sense it, and may use your reaction to recast the spell on the same target(s), using the same Bond Affinity option.

-# Free Modding

-At level 15, you figure out how to freely modify your spells.
-Whenever you add a Bond Affinity option to a spell, you may apply any number of additional Bond Affinity options to it, as long as you can pay the extra spell point cost.

 # Reality Command

-At level 20, you can rally your energy into one big spell.
-When you add two or more Bond Affinity options to a spell, you may choose to ignore the spell point cost of the Bond Affinity options, and pay only the spell’s spell point cost.
+At level 20, you can freely modify your spells.
+When you cast a spell in your bounded schools, you may apply one or more Bond Affinity options to it for free.

-Once you use this feature, you must finish a long rest before you can use it again.

 # Bending Styles